openvinotoolkit/model_server/docs/dag_scheduler.md

 @endsphinxdirective

 ## Introduction

 The Directed Acyclic Graph (DAG) Scheduler makes it possible to create a pipeline of models for execution in a single client request.
-The pipeline is a Directed Acyclic Graph with different nodes which define how to process each step of predict request.
+The pipeline is a Directed Acyclic Graph with different nodes that define how to process each step of a predict request.

-By using a pipeline, there is no need to return intermediate results of every model to the client.
-This allows avoiding the network overhead by minimizing the number of requests sent to the Model Server.
+Using a pipeline, there is no need to return intermediate results of every model to the client.
+This allows avoiding network overhead by minimizing the number of requests sent to the Model Server.
 Each model output can be mapped to another model input.
-Since intermediate results are kept in the server's RAM these can be reused by subsequent inferences which reduce overall latency.
+Since intermediate results are kept in the server's RAM, they can be reused by subsequent inferences, which reduces overall latency.

 This guide gives information about: